The Pangolin Voyager

 The Chobe river is the natural border between Namibia and Botswana and the Pangolin Voyager is actually based on the Namibian side of the river with the Chobe National Park as the opposite bank.
 The Chobe is unique in that it flows in both directions at different times of the year depending on the flood in the mighty Zambezi with which is converges a few kilometres further downstream.

 The houseboat has five cabins which can be configured as double or twin beds.
+(Please bear in mind, though, that the photo boat only has 8 seats).
 Each has an ensuite shower and toilet as well as air conditioning.
 Please be aware that the aircon is controlled centrally to cool the cabins throughout the day and night when you are most likely to be in your room but cannot run 24/7 as we predominantly rely on solar generated battery power.

 The middle level is where you will find the living and dining areas where all the meals are served and a well-stocked bar is located.
 Large glass sliding doors offer a wonderful view of the river as we cruise between our three moorings.
 Most cruising takes place after the morning game activity and during brunch and the midday sun – which is best enjoyed on the partially shaded upper deck.

 Onboard the Pangolin Voyager you will be kept well fed throughout your stay by our lovely chefs Sabrina and Melody in their galley.
 Before the morning excursion on the river we set out teas and coffee as well as some cereals, yogurt and fruit just to see you though until you return a few hours later for a delicious and hearty brunch with a menu of options.

 Normally around this time guests disperse to relax in their cabins, on the sundeck or in the lounge and dining area to go through their images from the morning. the well stocked bar is always available for you to grab a cold drink throughout the day or you can ask a member of the crew who will be more than happy to help.
 This is your houseboat….your home!